Issiaka Kamate

-Issiaka Kamate (born 2 August 2004) is a French footballer who plays as a midfielder for club Inter Milan U23.
+Issiaka Kamate (born 2 August 2004) is a French footballer who plays as a central midfielder or winger for Spanish club Atlético Madrileño.

 Early life

 Kamate is a native of Villepinte, France.

 Career

-Kamate joined the youth academy of Italian Serie A side Inter at the age of sixteen.

-On 21 August 2024, Kamate joined Primeira Liga club AVS on a season-long loan.
+Kamate joined the youth academy of Italian side Inter at the age of sixteen.
+On 21 August 2024, he joined Primeira Liga club AVS on a season-long loan.
 After eight appearances for the Portuguese side, Kamate's loan was ended in January 2025.

 On 31 January 2025, Kamate joined Serie B club Modena on loan until the end of the season.

-In the summer of 2025, Kamate returned to Inter Milan, where he was assigned to their newly established reserve team.
+In the summer of 2025, he returned to Inter Milan, where he was assigned to their newly established reserve team.

+On 4 February 2026, Kamate made his debut for the Inter Milan senior squad, with Inter manager Cristian Chivu putting him in the starting XI as a right wing-back in a Coppa Italia quarter final match vs Torino.
+He marked his debut with an 35th minute assist, providing a right-footed cross into fellow frenchman Ange-Yoan Bonny to make the game 1–0.

+On 1 September 2026, Kamate signed a four-year contract with Spanish club Atlético Madrid, being initially assigned to the B-team in Primera Federación.

 Style of play

 Kamate has operated as a midfielder and right-winger.

 Personal life

 Born in France, Kamate is of Ivorian descent.